Optimism in Equality Saturation: Background

 Figure~\ref{fig:egraph-example} shows three example e-graphs.
-The e-nodes and e-classes of an e-graph are mutually recursive---e-nodes have e-classes as children rather than other e-nodes, since it doesn't matter which e-node in an e-class is being referred to (they're all equivalent).
-After performing rebuilding, the relation represented by the e-classes is also a congruence relation.
+The e-nodes and e-classes of an e-graph are mutually recursive---e-nodes are members of e-classes and e-nodes have e-classes as inputs rather than e-nodes, since it doesn't matter which e-node in an e-class is being referred to (they're all equivalent).